ritwikpal20/Todolist/README.md

 ## Organise your items under various lists :

 -   Lets you add➕ and delete❌ various items in your categorised lists
--   Delete the whole list in one go, when all the items are completed
+-   Delete the whole list in one go, when all the items are completed.

+### Note : All your todos are encrypted before storing to database and are decrypted only when you view them on website using your credentials.

 ## Development Sights :